thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 Desugar is where we're on the hook to uniquely identify our `Ast` nodes.
 `node_id` tracks the next available ID as we construct AST nodes.
-Like `VarSupply` from deeper in our compiler, we increment this counter every time we create a node.
+Like `VarSupply` from lowering, we increment this counter every time we create a node.

-`root` is the root of our CST from parsing.
+`root` is the root node of our CST from parsing.
-This is the same CST desugar is in the middle of traversing.
+The very same CST desugaring is in the middle of traversing.
-A `GreenNode` is cheap to clone, so we don't need to worry about holding a copy here.
+A `GreenNode` is cheap to clone, so we don't need to worry about having two copies floating about.

 `ast_to_cst` maps our `Ast` nodes back onto the CST nodes that spawned them.
 This mapping will be central to error reporting, taking errors on our AST nodes and turning them into spans in our source file.
-We might be surprised to see it stores something called a `SyntaxNodeHandle`, rather than a `SyntaxNode`.
+We might be surprised to see it stores something called a `SyntaxNodeHandle`, not `SyntaxNode`.

 A `SyntaxNode` is a pointer under the hood.
-This is good for performance, but not great for long term storage.
+This is great for performance, but not great for long term storage.
-Instead of trying to figure out how to store a pointer safely, we store a reference to the root of our tree and an index that will let us return to the position in our tree our `SyntaxNode` pointed at.
+Instead of trying to figure out how to store a pointer safely, we store an index that will let us return to the position in our tree our `SyntaxNode` pointed at.

 {{< notice note >}}
 As the name might imply, what we're describing here is the [handle pattern](https://floooh.github.io/2018/06/17/handles-vs-pointers.html).
 {{</ notice >}}

+We can think of this as storing a `(Vec<T>, usize)` instead of a `&T`.
 We can see this if we pop open `SyntaxNodeHandle`:

 ```rs